GerritCodeReview/plugins_analytics/README.md

 - --since -b Starting timestamp to consider
 - --until -e Ending timestamp (excluded) to consider
 - --aggregate -granularity -g one of email, email_year, email_month, email_day, email_hour defaulting to aggregation by email
-- --extract-branches -r enables splitting of aggregation by branch name and expose branch name in the payload
+- --extract-branches -r enables splitting of aggregation by branch name and expose branch name in the payload.
+It is important to mention that when this option is enabled, `since` and/or `until` parameters should be defined; otherwise, Gerrit Code Review performance may degrade over time, potentially leading to an OutOfMemory error.

 NOTE: Timestamp format is consistent with Gerrit's query syntax, see /Documentation/user-search.html for details.